 Two and one-half pounds icing sugar (sifted), 4 egg whites (large), juice of 1 lemon, 1 teaspoon glycerine, 1 tiny drop blue coloring to make the icing snowy white.

 Place egg whites in a bowl and add sugar very gradually, beating continually until all sugar is added, then add lemon juice, beat again.
 Add glycerine and blue coloring and continue beating until very smooth.
 Don't skimp on the beating.

 This Royal Icing will be quite hard on the outside, but will not break or crumble when cut, and is perfect for cake decorating purposes.
 It will make any cake special.

 Let's face it, not everyone likes the rich taste of dark fruitcakes.
 Comedians even joke about them, calling them boat anchors or doorstops.
 However, those who joke likely have never tasted a homemade dark fruitcake like Grandma's.

-But, to be fair, while some enjoy the taste of fruit and almonds, they simply prefer a more delicate flavor in their fruitcakes.
+However, to be fair, while some enjoy the taste of fruit and almonds, they simply prefer a more delicate flavor in their fruitcakes.
 If that describes you, the good news is you can have your cake and eat it too.
-Mom's favorite vintage white fruitcakes will please almost everybody.
+Mom's old fashioned white fruitcakes will please almost everybody.